pkgxdev/pkgx/README.md

 # sandbox and runs everything in there
 ```

-> Now in your blog posts, tweets and tutorials you don’t have to start
+> So now, in your blog posts, tweets, and tutorials, you don’t have to start
-> with any “how to install tea” preamble nor will they need to google anything.
+> with any “how to install tea” preamble nor will readers need to google anything.
-> If they want to learn about tea first they can go to the same URL as they’re
+> If they want to learn about tea first, they can go to the same URL as they’re
 > curl’ing.
 We already work on Linux, macOS, and WSL; soon we’ll support Windows
 > natively.